ellisztamas/faps/README.md

 ## To do

+- Correct path names in the analysis files
 - Upload code and data files to support FAPS publication to IST repository
 - Check file paths in these files.
 - Revise user guides